 - To give voice to the ‘Forfar Witches’ and to mark the 360th anniversary of the local trials, ANGUSalive’s The Forfar Witches Story for a New Generation will share the under-told stories of those accused of witchcraft through a series of Tiktok videos and guided ‘witch walks’ from July to October.

-- BE United Presents is a series of live music, spoken word and creative pop-up events that aim to share stories from Scotland's Black community.
-Hip hop artist Billy Got Waves, afro dance specialist Emmanuel Carlos, and DJ and musician Ramcise (pictured above) are just some of the artists performing at these events in Edinburgh this August and October.
+- BE United Presents is a series of live music, spoken word and creative pop-up events that aim to share stories from Scotland’s Black community.
+Hip hop artist Billy Got Waves, afro dance specialist Emmanuel Carlos, and DJ and musician Ramcise (pictured in hero image) are just some of the artists performing at these events in Edinburgh this August and October.

 - Significant themes from Gaelic literature will be explored through a rousing mix of storytelling, live music and discussion at events in Skye, Inverness, Uist and Glasgow, as part of The Gaelic Books Council’s Ceithir Ceàrnaidhean (Four Corners) series running from August to December.